鎌倉プリント・コレクションへようこそ ・ ﾌｫﾄｸﾞﾗﾋﾞｭｰﾙ 銅版画、ﾐﾗｰ･ﾋﾟｰﾀｰ (Peter Miller)

 - Wearing rubber gloves and a lab apron, immerse the copperplate in the most concentrated (highest Baumé) solution of ferric chloride and note the starting time.

 - Move the plate to the next, more dilute solutions in sequence, watching for etching to begin.
 Etching begins when the ferric chloride seeps through the resist and touches copper, causing a flow of dark precipitate.
 Note the time when this shadow etching begins.
-Typically shadow etching begins after five to 15 minutes.
+Typically shadow etching begins after five to 10 minutes.
+(If it takes too long, the resist has been over-exposed.)

 - If no new areas of the plate are being penetrated, move the plate to the next, more dilute solution to start midtone etching, and note the time when that begins.